gabortega/VS_Benchmark_Suite_SpMVM/README.md

 Open VS solution file "SpMVM_OpenCL.sln".
 Right-click on the solution in the Solution Explorer window and click on "Rebuild Solution".

-If all went well, you should be able to find the executable of each implementation in the Release folder (i.e. ...\VS2019_SpMV_OpenCL_Implementation\x64\Release).
+If all went well, you should be able to find the executable of each implementation in the Release folder (i.e. ...\VS_Benchmark_Suite_SpMVM\x64\Release).
 However, it is much easier to just run each implementation from VS itself.

 To do this, right click on the project you wish to run (by project, I mean implementation but in VS terminology these are labeled as 'projects') and select "Select as StartUp Project".
 Now, whenever you press either CTRL+F5 (Release mode) or F5 (Debug mode), VS will compile the selected project and run it.

-The implementations are entirely configurable via the "compiler_config.h" located at ...\VS2019_SpMV_OpenCL_Implementation\SpMVM_OpenCL\config
+The implementations are entirely configurable via the "compiler_config.h" located at ...\VS_Benchmark_Suite_SpMVM
+\SpMVM_OpenCL\config

 NB: <del> HYB and COO implementations do not work properly... yet. </del> HYB has been replaced with a ELL-CSR combo instead of ELL-COO.